Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates

 \subsection{Density current}

-Physically, condensed fluid is a rather long-range cooperative phenomenon and is characterized by a special long-range correlation between the particles involving the coherent ordering of the momenta.
-The density-density, density-current and current-current correlation function in some cases implies that the liquid has net surface currents and a net orbital angular momentum.
-It is therefore important to evaluate and generate the density current and spin current.
-We find that, by suddenly shifting a distance of pumping laser, the density and spin current can be dynamically generated, and integer vortices can be created as well.
-In particular, if shifted the pumping laser is circular polarized, fractionalized HQV can be successfully created which can be detected experimentally by means of polarization-resolved interferometry, real-space spectroscopy, and phase imaging technique \cite{LagoudakisScience2009}.

-To explain these features, we have performed simulations under a suddenly shifting the position of two middle pumping laser acting on polaritons.
-Fig. \ref{Fig2} gives an example of the outcome for a given realization of six linearly polarized pumping laser, and shows the normalized average polariton density current as function of time.
-As is shown in the Fig. \ref{Fig2}, after switching on the pumping lasers, polariton experiences a large oscillation of density current within a short time, then, such density current oscillation decays very quickly and completely decreases to zero at 60 unit of time.
-The reason of large oscillation current in the early process is due to the large overlap of pumped hot exciton and polariton leading to the large repulsive force acting on the condensed polariton.
-However, with the diffusion of polariton under the repulsive force, a steady state with zero averaged current can be reached finally.
-Here, zero density current means polariton condensate reaches a balanced configuration in momentum space.
+First, we numerically simulate time evolution of Eqs. of motion \ref{Pola_1} and \ref{Exc_1} under pumped by six linearly polarized laser and then, suddenly shifting two middle laser's position.
+The results are shown in the Fig. \ref{Fig2} for the average density current, which are normalized by the total density of condensate.
+As is shown in the Fig. \ref{Fig2}, a large-amplitude oscillation appears within a short time when switching on the pumping lasers.
+With time evolution, oscillation decays very quickly and disappear at 60 unit of time.
+The appearance of such oscillation can be understood from the large overlap of incoherent hot exciton and coherent polariton which leads to the large repulsive force in the beginning.
+Then, with coherent polariton's diffusion under such repulsive force, condensate stay in a steady state with zero averaged current, which means a balanced configuration in momentum space of condensate.